cunhuav/Abaqus-Neural-Network-UMAT/README.md

 ## Data files

-- `RO_stress4.dat` – parameters of the neural network used to predict stress.
+- `RO_stress.dat` – parameters of the neural network used to predict stress.
-- `RO_Ct4.dat` – parameters of the neural network used to predict the tangent stiffness matrix.
+- `RO_Ct.dat` – parameters of the neural network used to predict the tangent stiffness matrix.
 - `UnixialTensionNN.inp` – Abaqus input deck that exercises the UMAT in a uniaxial tension test.

 Both `.dat` files start with the input/output sizes and normalization ranges followed by the layer definitions (number of layers, weights, and biases).
 They are read automatically inside `ro_nn_umat.f90` when the UMAT is initialized.